History of rugby union matches between France and New Zealand: Summary

-As of November 2021, New Zealand and France have played 62 Tests.
-The All Blacks have won 48, France 13, and one has been drawn.
+As of July 2025, New Zealand and France have played 67 tests.
+The All Blacks have won 51, France 15, and one has been drawn.
 Only four matches have been played at neutral venues; the 1999 World Cup semi-final at Twickenham, London, the 2003 World Cup third/fourth play-off match at Stadium Australia in Sydney, and the 2007 and 2015 World Cup quarter-finals at Millennium Stadium in Cardiff.
 New Zealand have scored considerably more points than France both in France and New Zealand, and at neutral venues - although at neutral venues France have won two of the four matches.
-A summary of the Test match statistics can be found below.
+A summary of the test match statistics can be found below.

 Overview

 Rugby World Cup matches

-New Zealand and France have played seven Rugby World Cup games, more than any other pair of teams, including six play-off matches.
-Five have been won by New Zealand and two by France.
+New Zealand and France have played eight Rugby World Cup games, the joint-most of any pair of teams, including six play-off matches.
+Five have been won by New Zealand and three by France.
 France's wins knocked New Zealand out of the 1999 and 2007 tournaments at the semi-final and quarter-final stage respectively.
+France is the first team to hand New Zealand their first loss in a pool match at a Rugby World Cup when they defeated them in 2023.
 New Zealand's first two successful campaigns (1987 and 2011) ended with wins over France, both at Eden Park.
 New Zealand's other victories have come in a quarter-final (2015), a pool match (2011, again at Eden Park) and the 2003 third-place playoff.